![]() |

 Mellotron used:

 Easter Island were yet another of those US prog outfits who struggled for years, eventually throwing in the towel in the early '80s (see: Cathedral, Netherworld et al.), while managing to put one album out, usually self-financed.
 Originally released in early 1980 as Easter Island, the album apparently comprises various demos made over the preceding few years, but sounds reasonably cohesive, all things considered.
-It's also pretty good, faring well against the likes of Yezda Urfa or Mirthrandir, sounding in places like a heavier version of King Crimson (heavier?!) or a less experimental Gentle Giant.
-Albums of this kind are usually let down by their vocals, but the singing's not too bad, here, and the rest of the musicianship's excellent, especially considering these are basically only demos.
+It's also pretty good, faring well against the likes of Yezda Urfa or Mirthrandir, sounding in places like a heavier version of King Crimson, maybe, or a less experimental Gentle Giant.
+Albums of this kind are usually let down by the vocals, although not in this case, thankfully, while the rest of the musicianship's excellent, especially when you consider these began life as demos.

-Ray Vogel played keys for the band at the time, and his Mellotron work is exemplary, with shedloads of strings and polyphonic flute parts all over the place, as well as his organ, piano and synth work.
-It's difficult to pick individual highlights, and it's the kind of album you need to have played several times to let it all really sink in; suffice to say, not only is the music excellent, but the Mellotron work alone makes the album more than worthy of purchase.
+Ray Vogel played keys for the band at the time and his Mellotron work is exemplary, shedloads of strings and polyphonic flute parts all over the place, not to mention his organ, piano and synth work.
+It's difficult to pick individual highlights - it's the kind of album you need to have played several times to let it all really sink in; suffice to say, not only is the music excellent, but the Mellotron work alone makes the album more than worthy of purchase.

-The album was originally only pressed in a ridiculously small quantity (figures of 300 are mentioned), so ten years later, ZNR Records reissued it as NowAndThen, though not without a bit of mucking about.
-Guitarist Mark Miceli wrote and recorded a title track for the new release, which obviously features modern synths, and added more of the same to the beginning of the album, on Wanderer's Lament, which I suppose justifies its new title (the two new tracks are italicised).
+The album was originally only pressed in a ridiculously small quantity (figures of three hundred are mentioned), so, ten years later, ZNR Records reissued it as NowAndThen, albeit not without a bit of mucking about.
+Guitarist Mark Miceli wrote and recorded a title track for the new release, which obviously features modern synths and added more of the same to the beginning of the album, on Wanderer's Lament, which I suppose justifies its new title (the two new tracks are italicised).
 In all honesty, I'd much rather he hadn't, as the different sound jars badly against the original tracks, making for a slightly disjointed feel.
 You can't just cut the last track off, either, what with the inappropriate intro.
 Oh well.
-Anyway, it's the only way you're going to find a copy, and it really is worth the effort, so I'll say; buy anyway.
+Anyway, it's the only way you're going to find a copy and it really is worth the effort, so I'll say; buy anyway.

 ||